Menthol and Black Communities

 Menthol cigarettes are a big reason why African American communities experience the greatest burden of tobacco-related death of any racial or ethnic group in the United States.

 The Tobacco Industry has deliberately targeted African American/Black communities through the use of menthol and it has had devastating effects.
-You can get rid of the menthol loophole and menthol tobacco products for good, see how at:

 Additional information on Big Tobacco’s menthol manipulation: